lRomul/ball-action-spotting/README.md

 Concated temporal features from the 3D encoder pass through global pooling to compress the spatial dimensions.
 Then linear classifier predicts the presence of actions in the middle frame.

-The core idea of the model is based on a concept from the 1st place solution of [DFL - Bundesliga Data Shootout Competition](https://www.kaggle.com/competitions/dfl-bundesliga-data-shootout/discussion/359932).

 I choose the following model hyperparameters as a result of the experiments:
 * Stack threes from 15 grayscale 1280x736 frames skipping every second frame in the original 25 FPS video (equivalent to 15 neighboring frames in 12.5 FPS, about 1.16 seconds window)
 * EfficientNetV2 B0 as 2D encoder